ma1nadhar/java-coding-projects/README.md

 # Java Coding Projects

+**NumberInWord.java**
+&emsp;&emsp;&emsp;- Uses Switch Statement
+&emsp;&emsp;&emsp;- When passed a parameter int whole number, a print statment outputs the word form of the number

 **DayofWeek.java**
 &emsp;&emsp;&emsp;- Uses Switch and If/Else Statements
 &emsp;&emsp;&emsp;- When passed a parameter int day, a print statment outputs the day of the week